dlcowen/FSEventsParser/README.md

 Ouput Column Reference
 -----------------------

-wd: The event ID for the current record that was parsed.
+event_id: The event ID for the current record that was parsed.
 The event ID (WD) is assigned to a file in chronological order, as the event occurred.

 mask_hex: The hex representation of the record's mask.